 Art is a tricky word to pin down.
 I’m always confused by actors who consider themselves artists.
 Do they create a roll or interpret it?
 Where does that leave the writer?
 Can there be two artists involved in the same work?
 If so, is the director an artist too?

 Will the real artist please stand up!

-The same goes for music, surely the composer is the artist and the player is the performer.
-If the player didn’t write the song, they are skillful technicians and entertainers but how are they artists if they didn’t create the music?
+The same goes for music, surely the composer is the artist and the musician is the performer.
+If the player didn’t write the song, they’re skillful technicians and entertainers but how are they artists if they didn’t create the music?

 What about those classic songs that a singer ‘owns’ because their voice is so unique it’s incomparable?
-If no one else can sing the same way, is that art in itself?
+If no one else can sing the same way, so is that a type of art?

-For the sake of this post and to prevent myself going mad.
-I will take the dictionary definition as my base point.
+For the sake of this post and to prevent me from going mad.
+I will take the dictionary definition as my reference point.